Regular tetrahedron: Spherical tetrahedron

+The first few members in the infinite families of regular hosohedra and dihedra are geometrically simpler than the spherical tetrahedron, where the convex regular tetrahedron instead classifies as the simplest regular polyhedron of its class.
+For example, the hexagonal hosohedron or dihedron and the spherical tetrahedron are regular spherical polyhedra of equal order and total dimensional elements, though they are non-isomorphic (as they have distinct point group symmetries and associated fundamental domains).

-Orthogonal projections of the regular tetrahedron
+Orthogonal projections

 The regular tetrahedron has two special orthogonal projections, one centered on a vertex or equivalently on a face, and one centered on an edge.
 The first corresponds to the A_{2} Coxeter plane.